 ABOUT ME

-I am a spatial ecologist whose work focuses on the intersection between animal movements and anthropogenic activity.
+I am a movement ecologist whose work focuses on the intersection between animal space use and anthropogenic activity.
 I employ remote sensing, statistical modeling, and field-based methods to better understand the mechanisms driving these human-wildlife interactions.
-My dissertation research at U-Mich will broadly focus on the effects of prescribed fire on the movements of wildlife – particularly gray wolves – in the Upper Peninsula in collaboration with the Sault Ste.
-Marie Tribe of Chippewa Indians.
+My dissertation research at U-Mich will broadly focus on the effects of human activity on the movement patterns of gray wolves, an iconic apex predator, in the Upper Peninsula in collaboration with indigenous peoples and governmental agencies.
 I aim to use an interdisciplinary approach to examine complex conservation issues, combining social and ecological sciences to promote coexistence between people and animals.
 In the future, I hope to inspire others to cherish the planet through the use of visual arts - as photography did for me - while also utilizing scientific research to create meaningful change.

-When I'm not taking photos, or hiking in a National Park, you can almost certainly find me playing golf, watching a fantasy TV show, or finding the best hole-in-the-wall restaurant in every town.
+When I'm not taking photos, or hiking in a national park, you can almost certainly find me playing golf, watching a sci-fi TV show, or making a loaf of sourdough bread.